goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 Thanks
 ------

 BlueBream truly stands on the shoulders of giants.
 The Zope 3 concepts built on Zope 2 which was built on Bobo and friends.
-The list of Zope Corp. alumni is a *Who's Who* of Python, including one *Guido Van Rossum*.
+The list of Zope Corporation alumni is a *Who's Who* of Python, including one *Guido Van Rossum*.
 Contributions from the larger community have come from all over the world, for more than 10 years.
 We thank you all.
 Please help us and add to the list of contributer names as we move forward from January 2010.

 :ref:`contributors-start`